 What is Gibbs Free Energy?

 Gibbs free energy is used in chemistry to help determine and predict ahead of time whether a chemical process is spontaneous or non-spontaneous.

 You might be wondering what’s the advantage of that.
 There are many applications in life that we need advance knowledge what to expect.
 For example in the manufacturing of products – if you have no clue which direction your process is going, then you might produce something totally unexpected and waste a lot of resources.

-In a non-spontaneous process, energy input is necessary to trigger off a process.
-You need activation energy.
+In a non-spontaneous process, a continuous energy input is necessary for the reaction to proceed in a certain direction.